lyon-esport/VR_HEADSET_MANAGER/README.md

 Before using the tool, make sure the following requirements are met:
 - ✅ This program folder must include **VR_HEADSET_MANAGER** in the name
 - ✅ The Meta Quest headset must be in **Developer Mode**
-- ✅ The Meta Quest headset must be connecter over WIFI, and reachable from the computer where you execute the script *Note : To limit lacencies I recommand a dedicated WIFI SSID and channels for headsets only, and an ethernet connexion for the computer which is executing VR HEADSET MANAGER.*
+- ✅ The Meta Quest headset must be connected over WIFI, and reachable from the computer where you execute the script *Note : To limit lacencies I recommand a dedicated WIFI SSID and channels for headsets only, and an ethernet connexion for the computer which is executing VR HEADSET MANAGER.*
 - ✅ **ADB over WiFi must be enabled** on the headset >> [You can follow this process to enable it !](/docs/docs_HowToEnableADBWifi.md)